 Conditions

-PCOS is short for polycystic ovary syndrome.
-It is a condition found in women of reproductive age, and is a hormonal disorder centred around the ovaries.
-However, it is still a widely misunderstood condition, even within the medical establishment.
-Research is ongoing to find out the causes and possible treatment, but we are still at early stages, so there is still much to learn.
+PMOS (polyendocrine metabolic ovarian syndrome), formerly known as polycystic ovary syndrome or PCOS, is a condition found in women of reproductive age and is a hormonal disorder centred around the ovaries.
+The name was officially changed in May 2026 following a global consensus published in The Lancet, reflecting a broader and more accurate understanding of the condition.
+However, it remains a widely misunderstood condition, even within the medical establishment.
+Research is ongoing to find out the causes and possible treatments, but we are still at early stages, so there is still much to learn.
 It is thought that genetics play a part in increasing the likelihood of a person having the condition, but diet and environmental factors might also play their parts.

-How can laser hair removal help with PCOS?
+How can laser hair removal help with PMOS?

-There are several important symptoms for PCOS, which help with diagnosis.
+There are several important symptoms of PMOS (polyendocrine metabolic ovarian syndrome), which help with diagnosis.
 One of the first giveaways is irregular or heavy periods, or periods being missed completely.
-Women with PCOS might also find it difficult or impossible to conceive, and it is quite common for patients to experience thinning of hair on the head.
+Women with PMOS might also find it difficult or impossible to conceive, and it is quite common for patients to experience thinning of hair on the head.
 The condition can also lead to hormonal imbalances, most notably excessive androgen production, which can lead to more hair growth.
-It is common for women with PCOS to get oily skin and acne, which may or may not be related to each other.
+It is common for women with PMOS to get oily skin and acne, which may or may not be related to each other.

 Book a consultation